 On a few occasions, I did manage to make it through a full day (6am until roughly 10:30pm) without the HTC One battery dying on me.
 The HTC One isn’t going to win any battery life prizes, but it should be more than enough for the average consumer.

-There will always be phones with better specs and newer software, but Samsung, LG, Motorola, Sony and Apple will need to bring their very best if they want a shot at dethroning the HTC One from its throne as ruler of all smartphones.
+There will always be phones with better specs and newer software, but Samsung, LG, Motorola, Sony and Apple will need to bring their very best if they want a shot at taking down the HTC One.

 Tech enthusiast, Android user and founder of the first HTC blog – Nick Gray has been blogging about HTC phones before most people knew what a smartphone even was.
 Over the years Nick has owned and tested dozens HTC devices and is constantly flashing new ROMs to his Android phones.